sofiagavanelli/BiKaya-OS/README.md

 ```

 ## Phases

 This project was developed following four different phases: 0, 1, 1.5 and 2.
 Inside this repository there are files from all of them but the documentation
 is strictly about the last one.

+This was the structure of the phases:
+/////inserire imm slide

 Files congruent with phase 2, are: